RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m3-guides/case-authoring-decisions-and-human-tasks.md

 ![Business Central CC Dispute Diagram Users]({% image_path business-central-cc-dispute-diagram-users.png %}){:width="600px"}

-As we saw in the previous steps, we've defined, through business rules, which disputes are eligible for automatic approval and which disputes require
+As we saw in the previous steps, we've defined, through business rules, which disputes are eligible for automatic approval and which disputes require manual processing.

 ## Adding the Automatic and Manual Chargeback functionality.